andela-morekoya/BucList/README.md

 # Buclist

 Buclist is a bucketlist API that lets you manage a bucket list.
 A bucket list is simply a number of experiences or achievements that a person hopes to have or accomplish during their lifetime.
 With Buclist, users can integrate bucketlist functionality into various devices and apps.
-The Buclist API is currently hosted on <a href="https://buclist.herokuapp.com">Heroku</a>.
+The Buclist API is currently hosted on <a href="https://buclist.herokuapp.com">here</a>.

-##Table of Contents
 * [Getting Started](#getting-started)
 * [Features](#features)
 * [Dependencies](#dependencies)